MCGHealth/mcg.webservice.template.datatdog/Readme.md

 Open a browser of your choice and navigate to [http://localhost:5000/swagger](http://localhost:5000/swagger).
 Without writing any code, you should have a working app right out of the gate:

 ![http://localhost:5000/swagger](img/swagger-example.png)

+To run everything in a container, and to see all the logs, metrics, and traces pushed to DataDog, simply invoke the [docker-compose.yaml](template/docker-compose.yml).

 Happy Coding!